 Kentucky Entrepreneur Hall of Fame Induction Ceremony

-The Kentucky Entrepreneur Hall of Fame celebrates the stories of Kentucky's most successful entrepreneurs.
-The mission is to raise awareness of the impact that entrepreneurship has made in the Commonwealth and encourage others to pursue similar ambitious endeavors.
+The Kentucky Entrepreneur Hall of Fame Induction Ceremony will be November 19 starting at 1860 Mellwood Avenue in Louisville.
+The 2014 Inductees are James Booth, Ulysses Lee "Junior" Bridgeman, Chris Sullivan and John A. Williams, Sr. The Kentucky Entrepreneur Hall of Fame celebrates the stories of Kentucky's most successful entrepreneurs.
+The mission is to raise awareness of the impact that eentrepreneurship has made in the Commonwealth and to encourage others to pursue similar ambitious endeavors.

 - When: 6:00pm to 8:30pm